-N'000 Financial assets at Amortized Cost Financial liabilities at Carrying Amount
+N'000 Financial assets at Amortized Cost Financial liabilities at amortized cost Carrying Amount

-amortized cost

 Cash and cash equivalents 174,839 - 174,839

 Investment securities 172,788 - 172,788

 Other assets 4,821 - 4,821

 Account payable - 47,777 (47,777)

 352,448 47,777 304,671

-31 December 2022

-Financial assets at Financial Carrying

-N'000 Amortized Cost liabilities at Amount

-amortized cost

-Cash and cash equivalents 295,525 - 295,525

-Investment securities 100,402 - 100,402

-Other assets 4,478 - 4,478

-Account payable 32,977 (32,977)

-400,405 32,977 367,428

-3.1(b) Credit risk
+5.1(b) Credit risk

-Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the company, resulting in a financial loss to the company.
+Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Company, resulting in a financial loss to the Company.
 It arises principally from debt securities held, and also from non derivative financial assets, cash and cash equivalents and balances due from brokers.
-For risk management reporting purposes the company considers and consolidates all elements of credit risk exposure (such as individual obligor default risk, country and sector risk).
+For risk management reporting purposes the Company considers and consolidates all elements of credit risk exposure (such as individual obligor default risk, country and sector risk).